 Ultimately the data breach took place, and after receiving a report of the alleged theft, Renuka’s employer immediately contacted their insurance company to report this incidence of a data breach.

 Fortunately, they had recently purchased data breach insurance coverage, and after gathering facts about the incident, the insurance company’s representative contacted the forensic services to investigate the loss.
-The following services were triggered:
+Triggered the following services:

 - Investigating the loss which included the use of forensic services

-- Providing counselling services to the company on data breach
+- Providing counseling services to the company on data breach

 - Mailing the notification letters to breach victims